History of Southend United F.C.: 1992–2003

 Southend United were managed by Colin Murphy, Barry Fry and then Peter Taylor over the next three seasons.
 In 1995, former Liverpool player Ronnie Whelan agreed to become player-manager, and Southend finished 14th in Division One in his first season as a manager, a year later the club suffered relegation after finishing bottom of Division One.
 Ronnie Whelan left the club, claiming a lack of support from the fans and a lack of money from the chairman.
 Subsequently, Whelan won a case for wrongful dismissal.

 Alvin Martin was named Whelan's replacement.
 Martin was unable to avoid a second consecutive relegation which Southend once again finishing bottom of the table and were duly relegated to Division Three.
 First team regulars Simon Royce, Jeroen Boere, Andy Thomson and Andy Rammell all left the club and were replaced by Martyn Margetson, Mark Beard, Mark Stimson and Rob Newman.
 Alvin Martin left in April 1999, with Southend fifth from bottom in the Football League.

 Alan Little took charge of his first game away to Leyton Orient, a game Southend lost 3–0.
 Alan Little, who had previously managed York City, signed former York City players Mark Tinkler and Martin Curruthers.
 With limited success gates were barely getting above the 3,000 mark and a crowd of only 2,403 showed up to watch the game against Kidderminster and Alan Little's reign had come to an end.

 David Webb left Yeovil Town and was appointed the new manager, signing players Darryl Flahavan, Leon Cort, Tes Bramble and Mark Rawle.
 During the season David Webb became ill and Rob Newman took temporary charge, being appointed permanently when Webb quit the club.
 Southend suffered straight defeats to Lincoln, Swansea, Kidderminster and Hartlepool, and Newman was dismissed shortly after.
 Steve Wignall took over as manager and signed Drewe Broughton, Mark Gower, Mark Warren and Che Wilson.
 He released goalkeeper Darryl Flahavan after he deemed him too small to play in the League, but re-signed him after a poor run of results.
 Two more defeats followed and Wignall was sacked.
 In late 2003 former Southend United midfielder Steve Tilson was appointed manager and named former Leyton Orient boss Paul Brush as his assistant.

+During this period, Martin Dawn PLC and Delancey Estates, together forming South Eastern Leisure (SEL), had taken control of Southend United in November 1998, buying the club and its centrally located Roots Hall ground for £4m from then chairman Vic Jobson, who at the time owned 55% of the issued share capital of the club.
+Jobson had previously sold part of the ground's South Bank for housing, and SEL's plan was to continue the redevelopment and move the club to a proposed 16,000-seat stadium in a leisure redevelopment in the northern part of Southend.